smartcontractsfc/verifier/README.md

 Then, in a new terminal window, run `npm start` from the project root (`smart-contracts`) to start.
 For example:
 ```
 cd /home/$USER/smart-contracts
-npm start
+npm run dev
 ```

 After the webgme server is up and there are no error messages in the console, open a valid address in the browser to start using the Smart Contracts.
 The default is http://127.0.0.1:8888/, you should see all valid addresses in the console.

 Click `Create New…` to create a new project.
-After entering a project name of your choice, import the seed `SC` to start working on smart contracts!
+After entering a project name of your choice, import the seed `SC_new` to start working on smart contracts!

 IMPORTANT: To use the VerifyContract plugin, please download the nuXmv tool (version 1.1.1) from https://es-static.fbk.eu/tools/nuxmv/index.php?n=Download.Download and just add it in the smart-contracts/verificationTools folder.